Hellscape

 The Tesseract

 The featureless salt desert spread out to infinity.
-The horizon; nothing but a smooth chrome landscape under a dark taupe sky.
+The horizon; is nothing but a smooth chrome landscape under a dark taupe sky.
 The type-2 moon’s gravity helped her along, but the cold surface seemed to sap the warmth out of her suit with every step.

 Ashley Isuuza couldn’t complain.
 She’d craved adventure ever since birth, and no adventure was worth taking without the prospect of death associated with it.
 So in theory, her little stroll across Obirus b III exemplified the very essence of a perfect, eventful life.
 Yet Ashley suspected she wasn’t going to live to tell her story.